 A multitude of indigenous species

 A surprisingly large number and variety of mammals, reptiles and insects are natural residents of Be’er-Sheva.
 As of the comprehensive survey done in 2016, entitled Be’er-Sheva Municipal Nature Survey, there are at least 256 indigenous species of animals in the Be’er-Sheva metropolitan area.
-To name just a few examples, they range from: moles, porcupines, desert turtles, mice & rats; to snakes, lizards, cameleons & snails; and to dragon-flies, butterflies, praying-mantises & bubble-bees.
+To name just a few examples, they range from: moles, porcupines, badgers, desert turtles, mice & rats; to snakes, lizards, chameleons & snails; and to dragon-flies, butterflies, praying-mantises & bubble-bees.
 In fact, of butterflies alone 36 species were observed, as were 19 different types of local reptiles and ca.60 nesting species of birds!

 In support of the reality of the Hebrew Biblical plagues (carried on hamsin winds across the Sinai Desert from Egypt), I personally witnessed a brief demi-‘plague’ of small emerald-green frogs that appeared all over my yard sometime in the late 1980s.
 Then, there was a short-lived ‘plague’ of flying locusts in the early 1990s, when I learned that locusts are kosher and that the poor Yemenite-Jews in 1950s Be’er-Sheva had sent their children out to catch them, to make locust soup, that apparently tastes somewhat like chicken soup.
 Another ‘almost plague’ was thwarted before reaching Be’er-Sheva in 2015.